Acute Stress Disorder

 - Flashbacks that feel as if the trauma is actually happening

 - Extreme distress caused by anything that reminds a person of the trauma

 - Inability to feel positive emotions, like happiness or contentedness

 - A feeling of dissociation, being separate from oneself or the surroundings

-- Forgetting certain parts of the trauma, a type of amnesia not caused by substance use or a physical injury
+- Forgetting certain parts of the trauma, a type of amnesia not caused by a substance or a physical injury

 - Avoiding memories associated with the traumatic event